-What are flanger pedals and how do they work?
+What are flanger pedals, and how do they work?
 Flanger pedals are stompbox-style units that affect audio signals (mainly for guitar or bass) with flanger.
-Flanger is a effect that copies an input signal and continually shifts the phase of one copy to produce a sweeping comb-filtering effect on the output signal.
+Flanger is an effect that copies an input signal and continually shifts the phase of one copy to produce a sweeping comb-filtering effect on the output signal.

 In this article, we’ll further our knowledge of the flanger effect and how flanger pedals work.
 We'll also discuss modulation more generally.
 I’ll share a few flanger pedals throughout the article and offer some tips on how to get the most out of your flanger pedal(s).

 • The Ultimate Effects Pedal/Stompbox Buyer’s Guide

 • Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use